radiantlogic-v8/documentation-new/documentation/configuration/synchronization/connector-properties.md

 - `NAME LIKE 'AL%'`
 - `NAME LIKE 'ALLE_'`

 If the SQL Filter syntax entered into the property is not correct, an error occurs.
-The connector waits for the length of time specified in the [Retry Interval on Error](#Common-properties-for-all-Event-Listeners) and then tries to get the changed entries in the database again.
+The event listener waits for the length of time specified in the [Retry Interval on Error](#Common-properties-for-all-Event-Listeners) and then tries to get the changed entries in the database again.
 After the maximum number of retries (indicated in the [Max Retries on Error](#Common-properties-for-all-Event-Listeners) property) is exhausted, if the SQL syntax is still invalid, the event listener stops.
 You must either remove or correct the SQL filter before restarting the event listener.
 It is recommended that you set the [Log Level](#Common-properties-for-all-Event-Listeners) to `DEBUG` and check the log (connector.log) for the SQL query (**Executing query:**) that is generated to ensure the value entered in the `SQL Filter` property is translated properly.
 Go to the Server Control Panel > Log Viewer to download and/or view the log file.

 If the event listener should process all changed entries, do not enter a SQL filter.